linxiulei/EPlayer/README.md

 Another iOS Video player application (Swift).

-It's an English(Languages) learning oriented Video player, which helps you download subtitles and looks up words you are unfamiliar with.
+It's an English(Languages) learning oriented Video player, which helps you download subtitles and look up words you are unfamiliar with.
 That would help those who want to learn a second language by watching videos along with subtitles of that language only.

-With my rough experience learning English, it occurs to me that I need a tool that helps me stand out the words I don't familiar with when watching English videos and better it interprets for me so that I can consume tons of sitcoms, in the meantime, memorize that vocabulary naturally.
+With my rough experience learning English, it occurs to me that I need a tool that helps me stand out the words I am not familiar with when watching English videos and even better if it interprets for me so that I can consume tons of sitcoms, in the meantime, memorizing that vocabulary naturally.
 And I hope this method could apply in other languages learning.

 ## Features

-* Hardware/software decoding support for M264 (others may be supported too, though I didn't test)
+* Hardware/software decoding support for h264 (others may be supported too, though I didn't test)
 * Mainstream video formats support
 * iOS Simulator(x86) support
-* iPhone/iPad(armv7/arm64) support and iOS 10.0 higher (Didn't do well with layout for iPhone)
+* iPhone/iPad(arm64) support and iOS 10.0 higher (Didn't do well with layout for iPhone)
 * External subtitles support (srt/ass)
-* Download subtitles from OpenSubtitles/Xunlei/Shooter
+* Download subtitles from OpenSubtitles
 * Subtitle offset tweak (forward/delay)
 * Video move forward/afterward
 * Video progress history